databrary/design/curation/certifications/dsa/data_seal_of_approval.md

 1. File level metadata is automatically associated to session metadata and study level metadata.
 The only other metadata at the file level is a name for the file object, whether the file is restricted access or not, and segment data (time ranges) as to where the file should be positioned to other files in the same container (as container objects are displayed on a timeline much like that found in video editing software).

 1. The metadata schema is not derived from a pre-existing schema.
-The database scheme can be found [here](https://github.com/databrary/databrary/blob/master/conf/schema.sql).
+The database schema can be found [here](https://github.com/databrary/databrary/blob/master/conf/schema.sql).

 1. The metadata schema was designed with search and discovery in mind.
 Metadata is captured at a generalized level to allow for researchers (i.e. the Designated Community) of different academic backgrounds within the developmental and learning sciences to find video data from one research context that might be useful in a different research context.